loloolooo/photoshop-keymap-for-gimp/README.md

-# Photoshop Keymap for GIMP.
+# Photoshop Keymap for GIMP 3

 GIMP is Not a Photoshop Alternative.

-This extension ports popular Photoshop keyboard shortcuts to GIMP.
+This extension ports popular Photoshop keyboard shortcuts to GIMP 3.

 After installing the extension and restarting GIMP your favorite keyboard shortcuts from Photoshop are now available.